About Me

 Who am I?

 Two degrees at Birmingham City University later and they have given me opportunities to develop my multiplatform storytelling skills.
-From SEO to digital content, social media, data journalism and more, the story always comes first no matter what medium I use to tell it.
+From SEO to digital content, social media and data journalism, the story always comes first no matter what medium I use to tell it.

 Where do I begin?
 My career has been a squiggly line for the past 10+ years.
 It started as a journalist and then moved into other industries, including PR, digital marketing, communications and data analytics.